 Check the new drain valve for leaks.
-And check again for the next day or so to ensure there is no valve.
+And check again for the next day or so to ensure no valve.

 Drain valves are used in a diversity of uses.
 For instance, they are usually used in air compressors and air supply lines.
 An air drain valve lets the exclusion of damaging condensates such as rust, water, or oil.
 This pollution can build up time and lead to airline barriers or failure of the storage tank.

-Extra water in the system can be the reason the inner steel storage tanks to decompose as automatic air drain valves are usually used on large trucks with air braking systems.
+Extra water in the system can be the reason the inner steel storage tanks decompose, as automatic air drain valves are usually used on large trucks with air braking systems.
 Yet to gutter oil and water could cause the footbrake to flop.